One imported production suite: 36 min → 9 min

 Visual workflow builder

-A node-and-edge canvas for the people who would rather see the flow than read it.
+A node-and-edge canvas for people who would rather see the flow than read it.
 Branch, loop, and fan out across devices without writing glue code.
 Non-engineers finally audit coverage.

 Kifas vs the usual options